Laser Vision Correction – LASIK and PRK

 Laser Vision Correction (LVC) is one of the most life-changing procedures a patient can do.
 Glasses and contacts can be inconvenient for many and a job hindrance as well.
 20/20 without glasses is the goal with LVC and is the result 98-99% of the time.

-Dr. Ahad Mahootchi has been performing Laser Vision Correction for over 16 years.
-Hundreds of local patients have trusted their eyes to him for Laser Vision Correction.
+Dr. Ahad Mahootchi has been performing LASIK and PRK in the Tampa Bay area for over 23 years.
+Thousands of local patients have trusted their eyes to him for LVC.

 Who is a candidate for laser vision correction surgery?

 - Eye prescription should fall within certain prescription limits.

 - No eye disease, including keratoconus, uncontrolled glaucoma, severe cataracts, corneal disease, and certain retinal and optic nerve diseases.

 - No residual or active eye conditions including optic neuritis, ocular herpes, some cases of amblyopia (lazy eye), AND strabismus (muscle imbalance).